-John Rockman, education, traveled to Canada for a reunion of the seven young adventurers who made a two month bike tour around the North Sea - 40 years ago!
-Not content with one reunion, Rockman also got together with relatives and high school classmates in Wiscon-Maine....John Rosengren, biology, was accompanied by his colleagues Jean Werth, Gayle Horner, and Edith Wallace as he led a tour group to Iceland....Al Schaefer, Shea Center, spent his vacation "sunbathing, biking with my wife, Diane, at Sandy Hook."
+Lake George John Rockman, education, traveled to Canada for a reunion of the seven young adventurers who made a two month bike tour around the North Sea - 40 years ago!
+Not content with one reunion, Rockman also got together with relatives and high school classmates in Wiscon-Maine....John Rosengren, biology, was accompanied by his colleagues Jean Werth, Gayle Horner, and Edith Wallace as he led a tour group to Iceland Al Schaefer, Shea Center, spent his vacation "sunbathing, biking with my wife, Diane, at Sandy Hook."
 He also went camping at Lake George "staged" a surprise 60th birthday party for his dad.
-He found time, however, to be in the audience when fellow WPCer Ted Clancy, also a Shea Center staffer, took the stage to play lead guitar and sing "Achy Breaky Heart" with the New Jersey Pops.
-Clancy also spent a few days kayaking on beautiful Lake Huron with his brother Robert...
-Fr.
-Lou Scurti, campus minister/art instructor, visited the Ukraine and Russia where he admired cathedrals "well preserved within the walls of the Kremin, the former citadel of communiam."
-He also observed "the strong living faith of the Russian Orthodox people, which is now blossoning"...
-Isabel Triado, history, also traveled to Mozcow, to do research and see friends and colleagues.
-"The rest of the summer," she says, "I wrote an article, revised another, raught a class, and movel files and equipment (and much movel in preparation for assuming the position of department chair"...
-Janet Tracy, nursing, spent a grueling summer sive exam for her Ph.D. at the Universive exam for her Ph.D. at the Universive coloratod Health Sciences Center.
-"However," says Tracy, "I also found time to get to the mountains for solitude.
-The watermountain kept me in falls.
+He found time, however, to be in the audience when fellow WPCer Ted Clancy, also a Shea Center staffer. took the stage to play lead guitar and sing "Achy Breaky Heart" with the New Jersey Pops.
+Clancy also spent a few days kayaking on beautiful Lake Huron with his brother Robert Fr.
+Lou Scurti, campus minister/art instructor, visited the Ukraine and Russia where he admired cathedrals "well preserved within the walls of the Kremlin, the former citadel of commu-

-Clancy, kayaking in Canada
+nism."
+He also observed "the strong people, which is now blossoming"....
+Isabel Tirado, history, also traveled to Moscow, to do research and see friends summer," she says, "I wrote an article, revised another, taught a class, and position of department chair"....
+Janet Tracy, nursing, spent a grueling summer Center.
+"However," says Tracy, "I also found time to get to the mountains for

+solitude.
+The watermountain

+kept me in

 Doris White.

-Fr.
-Lou Scurti in Russia
+falls.

-summer researching an environmental problem, the disposal of incinerator ash.
-She then wrote a position paper full of practical suggestions for "utilizing this valuable resource," rather than dumping it in landfills.
-Library Departments Relocated During Construction

-The expansion and renovation of the Sarah Byrd Askew Library is under way.
+ash.
+She then wrote a position paper full of practical suggestions for "utilizing this valuable resource," rather than Library Departments Relocated During Construction The expansion and renovation of the Sarah Byrd Askew Library is under way.
 During the first phase of the project, the first floor of the library has been completely vacated.
 Library units located on that floor have been temporarily moved to the second floor or to other locations on campus.
 Administrative offices, including the office of Richard Bradberry, library director, are being housed on the first floor of Wayne Hall, with periodicals and the automation department upstairs in that building.
 The audiovisual department has been relocated to the annex behind Hobart Hall.
-Technical services (including collection development, acquisitions, cataloging and processing) are now on the second floor of Humiker Wing.
+Technical services (including collection development, acquisitions, cataloging and processing) are now on the second floor of Hunziker Wing.
 The reference information desk, collection, the electronic lab, curriculum materials, lending services and all book stacks are on the second floor of the existing building.

-The expansion involves a new 40,000-square-foot building "wrapped" around three sides of the existing 60,000-square-foot structure.
+The expansion involves a new 40.000-square-foot building "wrapped" around three sides of the existing 60,000-square-foot structure.
 The new facility will enable the college to expand its bound collection by 33 percent and increase its seating capacity by 100 percent.

-year's southwestern theme, it's this year's "New Orleans Jazz Festival" on Saturday, October 23 from 5:30 to 8:30 pm.
+SHOW THE CASE OF THE Jazz It Up at the All-College Social The ever-popular All-College Social promises to be a lively event this year.
+If anything can top last year's southwestern theme, it's this year's "New Orleans Jazz Festival" on Saturday, October 23 from 5:30 to 8:30 pm.
 Save the date !